Amman Jordan Travel Guide

 A lively outdoor cafe on Rainbow Street.
 View Nightlife

-You'll discover unique souvenirs, local crafts, and international brands.
+You'll discover unique souvenirs, local crafts, and multinational brands.
 This section guides you through the city’s diverse shopping landscape.

-Eco-friendly products and artisanal goods from local communities.
+Eco-friendly products and crafts from local communities.
 Supports conservation.

 Beautiful pottery, handmade paper, textiles (day trip required).

-Taj Mall, City Mall, Mecca Mall for global brands.
+Taj Mall, City Mall, Mecca Mall for international brands.
 Jabal Weibdeh, Rainbow A road for boutiques.